YasirWaseem/School-Management-System-in-C/README.md

 2. Follow the prompts to add records, view records, and navigate through the menu.

 ### File Structure
-- `main.c`: The main source file containing the implementation of the system.
+- `school_management_system.c`: The main source file containing the implementation of the system.
-- `Students.txt`: Text file for storing student records.
-- `Teacher.txt`: Text file for storing teacher records.
-- `Staff.txt`: Text file for storing staff records.
+- `database_setup.sql`: SQL script for creating the database and tables.
+- `Makefile`: For compiling the project if desired (optional).

 ## Contributing
 1. Fork the repository.
 2. Create your feature branch: